wjx823/BalloonGame/README.md

 * The hot air balloon cannot collide with any of the enemies
-* The hot air balloon cannot be hit by enemy fire (the rock shaped enemies start firing when you are near enough)
+* The hot air balloon cannot be hit by enemy fire (the rock shaped enemies start firing when you are close enough)
 * You can fire at the enemies.
 When you hit a skeleton it dies and when you hit a rock shaped enemy it gets disoriented and stops turning for a short amount of time.